MrLuapmail/Pokemon-Crystal-/README.md

+# Crystal Kaizo+

-This is the current repo which is used to build current version of CK+ CK+ is a reimagination of SHF's Crystal Kaizo romhack: https://www.pokecommunity.com/threads/pok%C3%A9mon-crystal-kaizo-the-official-sequel-to-blue-kaizo.334713/
+This is the current repo which is used to build current version of CK+.

+CK+ is a reimagination of SHF's Crystal Kaizo romhack: https://www.pokecommunity.com/threads/pok%C3%A9mon-crystal-kaizo-the-official-sequel-to-blue-kaizo.334713/

-CK+ is build upon the Crystal decomp (see below)
+CK+ is build upon the Crystal decomp (see below).

 # Pokémon Crystal [![Build Status][ci-badge]][ci]

 This is a disassembly of Pokémon Crystal.